 - Your puppy to receive a thorough exam by Dr. Schwacha or Dr. Koch

 - The results from your puppy’s fecal exam, which tests for internal parasites

 - Your questions to be addressed.

 All dogs need to receive vaccines for rabies by 16 weeks of age, as well as canine distemper.
 The distemper vaccine is a combo vaccine covering distemper, adenovirus type II, parvovirus, and para influenza virus.
 This vaccine is given in a 3-shot series with 3 to 4 weeks in-between each booster.
 Your puppy already may have received the first shot from the breeder, humane society, or pet store.
-One year from your puppy's first round of vaccines, it will need a rabies and distemper vaccine.
+One year from your puppy’s first round of vaccines, it will need a rabies and distemper vaccine.
 This is good for 3 years.
-However, we strongly recommend you bring your pet to our practice yearly for other vaccines and heartworm prevention.
+However, we strongly recommend you bring your pet to our practice annually for other vaccines and heartworm prevention.

 Other possible vaccines to discuss with your veterinarian are Leptospirosis, Bordetella, and Lyme disease.

 During your puppy’s initial visit, we strongly recommend you start your dog on heartworm preventative medication.
 Heartworm is a parasite transmitted by mosquitoes that is simple to prevent, but difficult and costly to treat.
 If not treated, it is fatal.

 To test for heartworm disease, we draw a small sample of blood for your dog during its annual exam.
 The heartworm preventive we have available onsite is Tri-Heart.
 It does require a prescription and comes as a monthly chewable tablet.
 There are other forms of heartworm medication available in our online store.
 More information about heartworm disease is available at the American Heartworm Society.

 Creating a desirable litter box environment is one of the best ways to avoid any future problems with inappropriate urinary or fecal elimination.